 The National Transportation Safety Board announced this week that it is recommending that collision avoidance systems be installed in all new commercial trucks, as well as non-commercial vehicles.
 These systems detect traffic or obstacles in front of the vehicle and warn drivers.
-Some will even bring the vehicle to a stop automatically.
+Some will even bring the vehicle to a stop automatically to prevent a truck accident.

 While the NTSB doesn’t have the authority to mandate a new rule themselves, they are lobbying the National Highway Traffic Safety Administration, auto manufacturers, and industry regulators to equip commercial and non-commercial vehicles with the safety feature.